 4. Council Tax

-Council Tax Support will be abolished and replaced with Council Tax Support in April 2013.
-The Council has consulted the residents about this, the consultation ended on 31 October 2012.
+Council Tax benefit has been abolished and replaced with Council Tax Support on April 2013.
+The Council consulted the residents about this, the consultation ended on 31 October 2012.

 5. Universal Credit

 Housing Benefit will become part of the Universal Credit scheme that will replace out-of-work income-related benefits and tax credits to help people move into work.
 New claims to Housing Benefit are due to end in April 2014.

 Pages in Housing Benefits and Council Tax Support